 Conventional earthmoving equipment should be suitable for earthwork at this site.
-Earthwork may be difficult during periods of wet weather or if elevated soil moisture is present.
+Earthwork may be difficult during periods of wet weather or if elevated soil moisture is present due to the amount of fines in native soil.
 Excavated site soils may not be suitable as structural fill depending on the soil moisture content and weather conditions at the time of earthwork.
-If soils are stockpiled and wet weather is anticipated, the stockpile should be protected with securely anchored plastic sheeting.
+If soil is stockpiled and wet weather is anticipated, the stockpile should be protected with securely anchored plastic sheeting.
 If stockpiled soils become unusable, it may become necessary to import clean, granular soils to complete wet weather site work.